Skip to Main Content

 • Reveals details of the 1950 Chinese invasion of Tibet and the exodus of thousands of Tibetans to neighboring countries

 Providing an inside view into the Chinese occupation of Tibet and the tenets of Bön, one of the world’s oldest but least known religions, this book chronicles the true story of three Bön monks who heroically escaped occupied Tibet and went on to rebuild their culture through incredible resilience, determination, and passion.
+After taking his vows to become a Bön monk and completing a pilgrimage around 22,000-foot Mount Kailash, the holiest mountain in Tibet, Tenzin Namdak envisions a life of quiet contemplation at Menri, Bön’s mother monastery.
+Instead, he finds himself fleeing for his life across the highest and most difficult terrain on the planet.

-The other monks, life-long friends Samten Karmay and Sangye Tenzin, witness Tibet’s capital explode in a violent insurrection against Chinese rule.
+The other two monks, lifelong friends Samten Karmay and Sangye Tenzin, witness Tibet’s capital explode in a violent insurrection against Chinese rule.
 Escaping to Nepal, they worry about the survival of the Bön religion and begin collecting scattered works of Bön scripture.
-A chance meeting with British scholar David Snellgrove brings the three monks together again and dramatically changes their lives.
-Snellgrove invites Sangye, Samten, and Tenzin to spend three years in London on a Rockefeller Foundation grant.
-There, they hone their English and forge influential relationships, enabling Tenzin to answer the pleas for help from the Bön community by founding a settlement in exile in India.
-Sangye is chosen as the 33rd Menri Trizen, Bön’s highest office, and together the three monks help rebuild the nearly extinct Bön religion.
+A chance meeting with British scholar David Snellgrove brings the three monks together and dramatically changes their lives.
+Tenzin founds a Bön settlement in exile in India, Sangye is chosen as the thirty-third Menri Trizen, Bön’s highest office, and together the three monks help rebuild the nearly extinct Bön religion.
+Aside from the escape of the Dalai Lama, no other escape from Tibet has been so consequential for so many.

 About The Authors